infinyon/fluvio/DEVELOPER.md

-## Setting up development env for Minikube
+## Setting up development env for Minikube Kubernetes

 Due to limitation of third party library, we need to apply DNS name for minikube cluster.